Eczbek/xieite/docs/threads/Timeout/stop.md

 &nbsp;

 ## Description
 Stops a `xieite::threads::Timeout` and its callback call.
-Returns execution to the caller thread, without waiting for the timout to complete
+Returns execution to the caller thread, without waiting for the timout to complete.

 &nbsp;

-## Synopsis
+## Synopses
+#### 1)
 ```cpp
 void stop() noexcept;
 ```